v-gajjar/Minesweeper/README.md

 ## About

-A community-driven, open-source project that reimagines the timeless Minesweeper with modern tech and UX.
+A modern, open-source remix of the classic Minesweeper, powered by today’s tech and tomorrow’s UX standards.

+We’re not just cloning nostalgia we’re reinventing it.
+Expect clean design, fluid gameplay, and a welcoming home screen that helps new players learn fast and lets veterans dive straight into “Play Now.”

 ---